NatalieLockyer/the_beauty_box/README.md

 # Testing
 Throughout the development of my website I used both automated and manual testing.
-I completed manual testing by checking each page to ensure all the features workrd as expected and in line with the user stories.
+I completed manual testing by checking each page to ensure all the features worked as expected and in line with the user stories.
 I completed automated testing by running my code through validators and linters in order to check for errors in the code and to ensure there are no pep8 compliance issues.

 ### Full Manual Testing